ALASdoo/accessliaison/content/english/blog/write-better-alt-text-than-ai.md

 #### Marketing agencies’ alt text benefit

 Use it in storytelling to narrate campaigns, or behind-the-scenes visuals.
-They can strengthen a brand, and position them as inclusive and disability-aware.
+They can strengthen a brand, and position it as inclusive and disability-aware.

 #### SaaS companies’ alt text benefit